LarsBehrenberg/testing-copy/content/posts/claude-monet.md

       **Popularity**: Today, Monet exhibitions are big ticket or blockbuster events.
 And Monet works do exceptionally well at auction.
 Of the [20 most expensive](/most-expensive-impressionist-paintings) impressionist paintings, eleven are by Monet (the others are by Cezanne, Renoir and Manet).
 The most expensive Monet to go under the hammer is *Le Bassin aux Nymphéas*, sold by Christie's London in 2008 for £40.9 million (giving it an inflation-adjusted price of $113.2 million).

-      **Involvement**: Though it might be argued that Manet was the first to take on the conservative art establishment, Monet was heavily involved in the impressionist movement.
+      **Involvement**: Though Manet was the first to take on the conservative art establishment, Monet was heavily involved in the impressionist movement.
 For instance, he exhibited at and played a large role in the organisation of the first two independent impressionist exhibitions.
 He also produced the painting, Impression Sunrise, that got the impressionists their name

+      #### Monet's Top 10 Paintings

+      Our selection of Monet's Top 10 Paintings is as follows:

+      1. The Woman in the Green Dress (1866)

+      2. The Magpie (1869)

+      3. The Frogpond (1869)

+      4. Impression Sunrise (1874)

+      5. Gare St-Lazare (1877)

+      6. Bordighera (1883)

+      7. Haystacks (1889-1892)

+      8. Rouen Cathedral (1892-3)

+      9. Houses of Parliament (1899-1900)

+      10. Water Lilies (1889 onwards)

       #### Resources